KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 $ git push https://github.com/<user-name>/<repo-name> <branch-name>
 ```

-Push additional commits to forked repo feature branch or pull request branch, if local branch name is different than pull request branch name (contributor needs to have given permission)
+If we make a change, we can push additional commits to the forked repo pull request branch, even if the local branch name is different than the remote branch name (pull request author needs to have given permission, and local branch name and remote branch name need to match)

 ```bash
 $ git add .